 These creators (influencers, celebrities, bloggers, and athletes) use TikTok to share their perspectives, recipes, families, dance moves, and other aspects of their daily lives.
 But unlike Instagram which uses heavy editing, professional studio lighting, makeup, and camera work, the idea on TikTok is to share experiences in the raw.
 This makes for more relatable and genuine content.

-Many influencers like Charli D'aMelio and Addison Rae have been discovered through TikTok and have gained tens of millions of followers within the past year, not to mention forged many business partnerships very early in their career.
+Many influencers like Charli D’aMelio and Addison Rae have been discovered through TikTok and have gained tens of millions of followers within the past year, not to mention forged many business partnerships very early in their careers.

 Sources: @jlo and @officialreesetiktok on TikTok

 Pro tip: TikTok users are savvy, knowing when they are being marketed to, so make smart decisions about who you partner with and how you deliver your promotions.
 Work directly with content creators to align on a message and a format that will resonate with both your and their fan base, and at the same time produce real business results.
 TikTok assists in creating these partnerships through their data by matching brands with the best possible influencer.